iskhafel/minpro-salingsapa/README.md

-# MinPro SalingSapa
+# SalingSapa

 [Live Demo](https://minpro-salingsapa.netlify.app/)

 ## Overview

-MinPro SalingSapa is a mini project developed as part of the [Assignment - 11] Front-End Bootcamp.
+SalingSapa is a mini project developed as part of the [Assignment - 11] Front-End Bootcamp.
 This project showcases the implementation of front-end development skills using HTML, CSS (with Tailwind CSS), and a small portion of JavaScript.

 ## Features